The Popular Morocco Tour

 Day 1Casablanca – Rabat

-We will collect you at the airport in Casablanca, the busies city of Morocco, the economic capital.
-After our greetings we travel to the city to view the dominant and most visited structure here the immense Hassan II mosque.
-The mosque features the world’s tallest minaret, and it is the only working mosque in Morocco that can be visited by non-Muslims as part of guided tour.
-If there is time we will stop somewhere for lunch at the Atlantic Boardwalk before continuing to Rabat for the night.
+We will collect you at the airport in Casablanca, the busiest city in Morocco and the economic capital.
+After our greetings, we travel to the city to view the dominant and most visited structure here — the immense Hassan II Mosque.
+The mosque features the world’s tallest minaret, and it is the only working mosque in Morocco that can be visited by non-Muslims as part of a guided tour.

 Day 2Rabat - Chefchaouen

 Morocco’s capital has the grand feeling of an imperial city.
-Its historic center is filled with fine sultan’s palaces, mosques and centuries old ramparts.
-The Hassan Tower stands on a hill overlooking the Wadi Bou Regreg.
-It is a gigantic mosque, emblematic of Rabat and famous for its unfinished minaret where storks nest.
+Its historic center is filled with fine Sultan’s palaces, mosques, and centuries-old ramparts.
+The Hassan Tower stands on a hill overlooking the Wadi Bou Regreg, a gigantic mosque that is emblematic of Rabat and famous for its unfinished minaret where storks nest.
 The beautiful Mausoleum of Mohammed V is decorated with stained glass windows, white marble, a wrought-iron entryway, and an impressive dome.
-A visit of Rabat would not be complete without viewing the oldest part of the city, Chellah Necropolis.
-Dating from the time of Almohads, here you’ll find many Roman ruins.
-Then direct transfer to Chefchaouen.

-Day 3Chefchaouen Blue Pearl of Morocco – Fes
+Day 3 Chefchaouen, Blue Pearl of Morocco – Fes

-Day 4Fes sightseeing with an official guide
+Day 4Fes Sightseeing with an Official Guide

-Explore Fez el-Bali (Old Fez), the cultural heart of Morocco.
+Explore Fes el-Bali (Old Fes), the cultural heart of Morocco.
 Founded in the eighth century by Moulay Idriss I, this imperial capital was a renowned center of medieval learning.
-Stroll the labyrinthine old quarter, with its 9,000 narrow lanes, alleys and souks, on a Market Visit of exceeding authenticity.
+Stroll the labyrinthine old quarter, with its 9,000 narrow lanes, alleys, and souks, on a market visit of unmatched authenticity.
 Watching local craftsmen in action, working with bronze and pottery, makes for an engaging artisan visit as well.
-Next, proceed to the intricately detailed 14th-century Karaouine — one of the oldest, still-functioning universities in the world, and Nejjarine Square.
-You also see the Royal Palace, madrasas and mellah (Jewish quarter) in Fez el-Jadid.

-Day 5 Route to Sahara
+Day 5 Route to the Sahara

 Day 6 Desert Adventure and Draa Valley